CT075/hotc/src/README.md

 mistakes are mine.
 These notes will include no more SML code than was presented in lecture.

+This document is intended to be read as an `mdbook`, which, at the time of this writing, can be viewed [here](https://hotc.camdar.io/).

 [source](https://github.com/CT075/hotc)

 ## Structure of the Compiler